TheFelixLive/Timer-V/README.md

 ---

 ### Global mode
 The [admin](#permissions) who activates it shares their timer with all other players in the world.
 Under this condition, **[only admins](#permissions)** can control it and also [count down](#time-global-mode) the timer.
-Only the [admin](#permissions) who activated it can deactivate or change to an other mode, as this timer is synchronized with his own [^1].
+Only the [admin](#permissions) who activated it can deactivate or change to an other mode, as this timer is synchronized with his own [^2].

 ---

 ### World mode
-This mode displays the internal play time in a world.For this reason, any option to pause the timer is disabled.
+This mode displays the internal play time in a world.
+For this reason, any option to pause the timer is disabled.

 ## Dictionary